-The customer can purchase ATI fastener kits that contain hardware to mount the Master plate.
+The customer can purchase from ATI fastener kits that contain hardware to mount the Master plate, refer to Section 8-Drawings.

-Tools required: 5 mm hex key, torque wrench Supplies required: Clean rag, Loctite 242
+Tools required: 6 mm or 8 mm hex key, toque wrench

+Supplies required: Clean rag, Loctite 242

 - 1. Wipe down the mounting surfaces with a clean rag. - 2.
 Install the Master plate to the robot arm or interface plate: - a.
 Apply Loctite 242 to the threads of the fasteners. - b.
 Align the Master plate to the robot arm or interface plate. - c.
-Using either a 5 mm hex key, secure the Master plate with (4) M6 socket head cap screws (refer to Table 2.1 for the proper torque).
+Use either a 6 mm hex key, to secure the Master plate with (6) M8 socket head cap screws and precision washers, or use an 8 mm hex key to secure the Master plate with (6) M10 socket head cap screws (refer to Table 2.1 for the proper torque)